dlete/wk_eos/documentation/installation.md

 # About this file
-Installation instructions.

-# Requisites
-* A Windows or Linux operating system to serve as the host server for Docker.

-# Install
-## About
-In this section, how to run Arista cEOS labs:
+Installation instructions to run Arista cEOS labs:
 * In a WSL instance
 * Ubuntu as the OS
 * Docker installed from the Docker apt repository (not from the Ubuntu repository)